1920s Men’s Fashion Guide: Style of the Roaring Decade

 Peaky Blinders mesmerizes with its gripping narrative and accurate depiction of 1920s British men’s fashion, set in post-WWI Birmingham, England.
 Central to the story is Thomas Shelby, portrayed by Cillian Murphy, whose iconic style—characterized by the undercut hairstyle, flat caps, and sharp suits—embodies the era’s fashion.

-The show meticulously integrates historical attire, from pocket watches to lapel pins, not just for aesthetics but to authentically represent the era’s blend of sophistication and boldness, thus offering a deep dive into the fashion of that period while charting the exploits of a famed gangster family.
+The show meticulously integrates historical attire, from pocket watches to lapel pins, for aesthetics and to authentically represent the era’s blend of sophistication and boldness.
+Thus, it offers a deep dive into the fashion of that period while charting the exploits of a famed gangster family.

 The Peaky Blinders haircut, featuring shaved sides and a longer top, has become popular today thanks to the show’s influence.